alexmchale/xmlstats-ruby/README.md

     For 25-men roster: Xmlstats.mlb_roster("texas-rangers")

-    For 40-men roster: Xmlstats.mlb_roster("texas-rangers", true) - Please note: https://erikberg.com/api/issues/197
+    For 40-men roster: Xmlstats.mlb_roster("texas-rangers", true)

 ***Please note:*** At the moment xmlstats always returns 40-men roster, to prevent errors please use Xmlstats.mlb_roster("texas-rangers") for now.
 Depending on the API owner both functions might work in the future, but it is added for now already since it is suggested at https://erikberg.com/api/methods/roster.

 This method returns an array of **Player** objects with the following fields: